 Indoor play areas are the key to surviving the next six months of dreary weather.
-Let’s face it- none of us moved here for the climate but it doesn’t mean we have to be cabin fever victims.
+Let’s face it- none of us moved here for the climate but it doesn’t mean we have to suffer with cabin fever.
 Unfortunately many kids don’t believe in hibernation and their little bodies often require jumping, running and sliding (sometimes simultaneously which makes for great photos).
 We’ve polled our readers and the list is here!

 Weather and time of day make little difference at these indoor play areas as they are open year round no matter what kind of nastiness the forecast predicts.
 There are loads of options depending on age and whether you need to accompany them but some offer restaurants featuring rather awesome food because…well, Luxembourg.